 Bob Dylan’s 2022 book, The Philosophy of Modern Song, is devoted to the same perspective: the magic of songs as a combination of lyrics, music, and performance.

 And a final thought: In the 1965 KQED interview, Dylan was asked what his purpose was and he said “to stay here as long as I can”.
 He didn’t elaborate on what “here” meant, but one interpretation is that he wanted to stay doing what he was doing—to sell enough records, to write enough songs, to have enough ticket buyers, to create enough interest that he would be back on the interview stage again, to make a life of his art.
-And this too is echoed all those years later in the Nobel Banquet speech: “If I was really dreaming big myabe I could imagine gettting to make a record and then hearing my songs on the radio.
-That was really the big prize in my mind…” [because it] “meant that you were reaching a big audience and that you migth get to keep doing what you set out to do.
+And this too is echoed all those years later in the Nobel Banquet speech: “If I was really dreaming big maybe I could imagine getting to make a record and then hearing my songs on the radio.
+That was really the big prize in my mind…” [because it] “meant that you were reaching a big audience and that you might get to keep doing what you set out to do.
 Well, I’ve been doing what I set out to do for a long time, now.
 I’ve made dozens of records and played thousands of concerts all around the world.
 But it’s my songs that are at the vital center of almost everything I do.
-They seemed to have found a place in the lives of many people throughout many different cultures and I’m grateful for that.
+They seemed to have found a place in the lives of many people throughout many different cultures and I’m grateful for that.”

 Peter White, June 2024